-White-nose syndrome (WNS) affects cave hibernating bats throughout eastern North America and adjacent Canada.
+White-nose syndrome (WNS) affects cave hibernating bats throughout North America and adjacent Canada.
 This fatal disease continues to cause mass mortality and precipitous population declines.
-Current morbidity estimates approach 7 million, impacting > 200 hibernacula within 30 states and five Canadian provinces.
+Current morbidity estimates approach 7 million, impacting > 200 hibernacula within 33 states and seven Canadian provinces.

 Pseudogymnoascus destructans, the causative agent of white-nose syndrome, thrives at temperatures of 3-15 ℃ and > 90% relative humidity, conditions equivalent to bat hibernacula and bodies of hibernating bats (Foley et al. 2011).
 P. destructans affects bats by increasing the frequency and duration of arousals from the torpor of hibernation.
 Throughout the hibernation period, brief arousals to warm (euthermic) body temperatures are normal, but deplete fat stores.
 Typical arousal episodes span minutes or hours, with more frequent or lengthier arousal periods incurring significant energetic costs.
 Therefore, atypical arousal patterns due to white-nose syndrome prematurely deplete fat reserves crucial to overwinter survival.